 Flexible dieting isn’t a specific meal plan, though.
 It’s an ideology of how to eat any foods you want and still improve your health and body composition.

-What is Flexible Dieting (IIFYM)?
+What is Flexible Dieting?

-It’s understandable If you had to reread the previous sentence.
+It’s understandable if you had to reread the previous sentence.
 Most readers that are coming from a background of “bro” dieting are probably thinking, “Wait a minute?!
 You’re telling me I can eat whatever I want and still meet my health and fitness goals?”
 To which the answer is a resounding, “Yes!”

-In the health and fitness realm, the idea of no foods being off limits seems to agitate diehard “clean” eating advocates; they debase Flexible Dieting and claim it is an illogical way of dieting and that the science behind it is bogus (which is a pretty hysterical rebuttal when you really think about it).
+In the health and fitness realm, the idea of no foods being off limits seems to agitate diehard “clean” eating advocates; they debase flexible dieting and claim it is an illogical way of dieting and that the science behind it is bogus (which is a pretty hysterical rebuttal when you really think about it).

 What makes food “unhealthy”?

-There is plenty of research that goes into the potentially deleterious effects of certain artificial ingredients and other food additives, but frankly if you’re not consuming these things day in and day out in copious amounts there is little data that supports the idea they are going to harm you (let alone impede your fat loss and muscle building efforts).
+There is plenty of research that goes into the harmful effects of certain artificial ingredients and other food additives, but frankly, if you’re not consuming these things day in and day out in copious amounts, there is little data that supports the idea they are going to harm you.

-Why Flexible Dieting (IIFYM) Works
+Why Flexible Dieting Works

-As mentioned in the previous section, Flexible Dieting works because it teaches individuals to view foods for what they are–nutrients.
+As mentioned in the previous section, flexible dieting works because it teaches individuals to view foods for what they are: nutrients.
 It takes people away from the man-made classification system of foods being “clean” or “dirty” and directs them toward the logical classification of foods as being sources of macronutrients and micronutrients.

-The body doesn’t care where those chemicals come from frankly, it cares about the chemicals themselves.
-Just to be clear, the term chemicals in this sense is synonymous with nutrients (because from a scientific standpoint, nutrients are indeed chemicals).
+The body doesn’t care where those chemicals come from; it cares about the chemicals themselves.
+Just to be clear, the term chemicals in this sense is synonymous with nutrients, as from a scientific standpoint nutrients are indeed chemicals.

-Flexible Dieting (IIFYM) Vs. Clean Eating
+Flexible Dieting vs. Clean Eating

 How to Follow a Flexible Diet Regimen

-Step 1: Calculate/Determine your macronutrient needs
+1. Calculate your macronutrient needs

-Step 3: Balance your macros across each meal
+3. Balance your macros across each meal

 Let’s hypothetically say you determine that you need 200g of protein, 250g of carbs, and 65g of fat per day.
 Here’s an example of how you could distribute your macronutrients in a balanced fashion: